On this page

 One of many great features of Integromat is its ability to connect to almost any web service.
-In the following guide, we will show you with the help of a real example, that even such a thing as communication with API can be handled without writing a single line of code.
+In the following guide, we will show you with the help of a real example, that even such a thing as communicating with an API can be handled without writing a single line of code.

 In this illustrative example we will show how we integrate the DeviantArt service, one of the largest networks for creative people.
 Our goal is to get a list of the latest deviations.
 Before we can configure this scenario though, we first have to find out some basic information about the service.
 Our first step will be to go through the Development section and find out what method DevianArt uses for user authentication, and which API is appropriate to perform the desired function.